-Last updated: October 13, 2017 at 3:56pm by Savanah – Currently, there is not much gambling news to report on at this time.
+Last updated: July 17, 2018 at 2:16pm by Savanah – New gambling news has been slow for awhile in the state.
 Wyoming has been expanding their gambling industry in recent years, including the creation and execution of a state lottery.
 They are continuing to look at other areas of gaming expansion, which resulted in state lawmakers to consider creating a Gaming Commission to oversee their gambling activities.
 However, that won’t be happening anytime soon according to Senator Leland Christensen, chairman of the Judiciary Committee.

 Online Poker in Wyoming – Estimated Date of Legalization: 2020-2021

 The state of Wyoming is pretty firm on its rules and laws when it comes to gambling, but it seems like the state doesn’t know why they are.
 The state officials and representatives constantly say publicly they should alter their gambling laws because they don’t make much sense, yet nothing ever gets done.

 “Risking any property for gain contingent in whole or in part upon lot, chance, the operation of a gambling device or the happening or outcome of an event, including a sporting event, over which the person taking a risk has no control”

 This definition is listed in Section 6-7-101 of Wyoming’s statutes which highlights gambling.
 Many states have similar “gambling” definitions, and the most disputed part when it comes to poker is the “chance” section.
 The debate on whether poker is a game of skill or chance is always a hot topic.

 Poker: Game of “Skill” or “Chance”, and Why This is So Important

 If poker was legally classified as a game of skill, which many believe it to be, there would be a much different outlook on the game.
 There would no longer be a debate on whether poker is considered gambling or not, and most likely it would be completely legalized throughout the United States as well as playing poker on the internet.